portl4t/ts-lua/README.markdown

 Status
 ======
-This module is being tested under our production environment.
+This module is under active development and is production ready.

 Version
 ======